davidgsd/app_rpt/README.md

 2. Make (or sync if already exists) a fork on github of https://github.com/AllStarLink/app_rpt
 3. `cd ~; git clone git@github.com:AllStarLink/asl3-asterisk.git`
 4. Download/copy DEBUG_ASTERISK.sh into ~
-5. git clone your fork of app-rpt into ~
+5. git clone your fork of app_rpt into ~ (if you had not already done so in the past), then `cd app_rpt`
+	* Create and switch to a new branch in your fork for this PR, eg. `git checkout -b coolnewfeature`
 6. `cd ~/asl3-asterisk`
 7. `./build-asl3 -l source build`
 8. `cd ~/asl3-asterisk-*    # the merge directory`